 ||This is one of the parameters which determine the minimum free space which must be available after a scavenge.
 Its initial value is 131072.|

 ||This parameter specifies the minimum fraction of newspace which must be available after a scavenge, or else new newspace will be allocated.
 Its initial value is 25.|

-The final two parameters control how large new newspace (and new oldspace) will be.
+The next two parameters control how large a new newspace (and a new oldspace) will be.
 If newspace is expanded or a new oldspace is allocated, then at least the percentage specified by the appropriate parameter shall be free, after, in the case of newspace, the object that caused the scavenge has been allocated, and after, in the case of oldspace, all objects due for tenuring have been allocated.
 There are different concerns for the newspace parameter and the oldspace parameter.